Stephen Mayne's complete electoral record

 Stephen Mayne has participated in more contested elections than any other Australian.
-Here is a brief summary of his complete record in contested elections.
+Here is a chronological summary of the 4 wins and 65 defeats that have been notched up since it all began contesting the Burwood by-election in 1999 after Jeff Kennett resigned from Parliament.

 2. May 18, 2000: AMP, last with 33.89%.
 See results.